Live! at the Star-Club in Hamburg, Germany; 1962: Marketing attempts

 Taylor said he had offered to sell the tapes to Epstein in the mid-1960s, but that Epstein did not consider them to be of commercial value and offered only £20.
 Taylor said he kept the tapes at home, largely forgotten until 1973 when he decided to look into their marketability.
 Williams related a different history than Taylor, stating that after Taylor returned to Liverpool, he left the tapes with a recording engineer for editing into a potential album.
 The project was never finished and the engineer later relocated, with the tapes being among many items left behind.
 In 1972, Williams, Taylor, and the engineer gained access to the abandoned office and recovered the tapes "from beneath a pile of rubble on the floor."

 When the existence of the tapes was first publicly reported in July 1973, Williams was planning to ask Apple for at least £100,000.
 Williams said he later met with George Harrison and Starr to offer the tapes for £5,000, but they declined, citing financial difficulties at the time.
 Williams and Taylor teamed up with Paul Murphy, head of Buk Records, to find an outlet for the tapes.

 Release

 Murphy eventually bought the tapes himself and formed a new company, Lingasong, specifically for the project.
 He sold the worldwide distribution rights to Double H Licensing, which spent more than $100,000 on elaborate audio processing and mixing of the songs under the direction of Larry Grossberg.
 The sequence of songs was rearranged, and some of the individual songs were edited to bypass flawed tape sections or make up for an incomplete recording.

 After an unsuccessful attempt by the Beatles to block it, the 26-song Live! at the Star-Club in Hamburg, Germany; 1962 was released by Lingasong.
-The album first appeared in West Germany in April 1977 in association with Bellaphon Records, and was released in the UK the following month.
+The album first appeared in West Germany and the UK in May 1977 in association with Bellaphon Records.
 For the album's June 1977 US release (in association with Atlantic Records), four songs were removed and replaced with four different songs from the tapes.